 Children reflect on what the Holy Spirit is teaching them and respond to God through creative activities and games.

-Symbols of Forgiveness
+Gift Box of Forgiveness

-Kids will ponder places in their lives where they need to receive or offer forgiveness and then use finger paint to draw symbols or words to represent those situations.
+Kids will ponder places in their lives where they need to receive or offer forgiveness and the write on cards to drop in a box as a symbol of letting God work in those situations.